w0wca7a/stride-docs-ru/en/manual/animation/node-animation.md

 ## Operating principle

 When [importing](../game-studio/create-assets.md) a model containing nodes, Stride automatically creates a Model [Skeleton](xref:Stride.Rendering.Skeleton), containing a description of the nodes array [ModelNodeDefinition](xref:Stride.Rendering.ModelNodeDefinition).
-And also a model [Mesh](xref:Stride.Rendering.Mesh) with the [MeshSkinningDefinition](xref:Stride.Rendering.MeshSkinningDefinition) parameter, containing an array of nodes and areas of their influence (weight values) on the Mesh [MeshBoneDefinition](xref:Stride.Rendering.MeshBoneDefinition).
+And also a model [Mesh](xref:Stride.Rendering.Mesh) with the [MeshSkinningDefinition](xref:Stride.Rendering.MeshSkinningDefinition) parameter, containing an array of nodes and areas of their influence (weight values) on the model mesh [MeshBoneDefinition](xref:Stride.Rendering.MeshBoneDefinition).
 In this case, all model nodes are indexed.

 To manage model nodes, the [SkeletonUpdater](xref:Stride.Rendering.SkeletonUpdater) class is used, which performs a hierarchical model nodes transformation.

-SkeletonUpdater class allows you to transform one node, and the next node in the hierarchy that relies on it will be automatically transformed.
+`SkeletonUpdater` class allows you to transform one node, and the next node in the hierarchy that relies on it will be automatically transformed.

 ## Creating a project

-1. [Launch](..\get-started\launch-stride.md) Stride and Create New Project
+1. [Launch](../get-started/launch-stride.md) Stride and Create New Project

 ![Create New Project](media/node-animation-3.jpg)

 ![Project name](media/node-animation-4.jpg)

 2. Add asset with **Animated Models**